FoxxPratikSau/foodiespot/README.md

 ### Tools and Modules

 - The `search_restaurants`, `get_restaurant_details`, and other modules provide specific functionality
-- Each agent implementation orchestrates these tools in different ways
+- The agent orchestrates these tools to fulfill user requests
-- DSPy provides optimized prompting patterns for better LLM performance

 ## Contributing